-Air mattresses, however, have a lot of cons.
+Air mattresses, however, have a lot of cons - for example, they aren't going to be beneficial for anyone who's looking to alleviate their back pains.
 If you’re looking for a long-term product, I’d advise you to take a look at a different list containing some of the best mattress providers in the current market.

 The air mattress list goes, as follows:

 Why Should You Look for the Best Air Mattress?

 Let’s get something straight - air mattresses aren’t exactly the crème de la crème of the mattress industry.
 The majority of people concentrate on searching for long-term options, such as all-foam or innerspring products that they could then place into bed frames and be dealt with it.

 Some of the best air mattresses can make your life that much more simple.
 Let’s say, you’re having a couple of friends over, and they’re going to stay for a few nights.
 You don’t really have a place for them to sleep, and are considering buying ones of those foldable sofas.